MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

 This `void` knot has a single value, `nothing`, displayed as a empty output cell.
-The underlying value of any knot can be obtained using the `get()` function; here, we get `nothing`.
+The underlying value of a knot can be obtained using the `get()` function; here, we get `nothing`.

     show(get(void))
     #-> nothing